Showvro/React_linting_and_formating_setup/README.md

 ```

+After installing all dependencies, go to your package.json file and change the `"babel-eslint": "^10.0.2"` line to `"@babel/eslint-parser": "^7.5.4"` in your devDependencies section.

-### Then copy this command to create .eslintrc file
+### Then copy this command to create .eslintrc file or you can create a file manually

 ```eslintrc